 To support push operation, the DataNotification service is available, see 6.10.
 It can be used in application contexts using either SN referencing or LN referencing.

-NOTE The DataNotification service is used in conjunction with “Push setup” COSEM objects, see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.8.
+NOTE The DataNotification service is used in conjunction with “Push setup” COSEM objects, see IEC 62056-6-2:2021, 4.4.8.

 To support event notification, the following unsolicited services are available: